rthallisey/clapper/ansible-tests/mistral/README.md

 ## TODO

-* update the mistral action to take a validation name as a parameter
+* actions to:
+  * get validation groups
-* use python code (instead of shelling out) to run the validations
+  * run a group of validations
 * ton of other stuff